Report an accessibility problem

 ASU is no longer accepting new students to this program.
 Students interested in this program should apply to the Global Asia Studies BA program.

 Dive deep into the history of Southeast Asia, from the beaches of Vietnam to the ornate temples of Thailand.
-Explore the region through transdisciplinary courses, and examine contemporary political, social and cultural issues in Asia to gain a strong understanding that will aid you in any career you pursue.
+Explore the region through transdisciplinary courses to gain a strong understanding of matters in Southeast Asia that will aid you in any career you pursue.

 Program description

-The BA program in Asia studies offers students the opportunity for in-depth study of East Asia, South Asia or Southeast Asia through a coherent curriculum of academic study across a number of disciplines.
+The Bachelor of Arts program in Asia studies offers students the opportunity for in-depth study of East Asia, South Asia or Southeast Asia through a coherent curriculum of academic study across a number of disciplines.
 The transdisciplinary approach provides students with a variety of intellectual tools to address contemporary political, social and cultural issues in Asia and to apply their knowledge in various academic and practical settings.

 The Asia studies degree program with a concentration in Southeast Asia includes coursework that covers: